Rules & Regulations

 - All contestants competing in this event are expected to act in a sportsmanlike manner at all times towards noncompetitors and competitors alike.
 Violators of this rule will be disqualified.

 - The violation of any rule, as determined by the tournament committee officials, shall result in automatic disqualification from the tournament and ineligibility of prizes or awards.
 The Tournament Committee officials’ decision will be final and may not be challenged.

 - Safe boating must be observed at all times.
-Each contestant must wear a Coast Guard approved personal floatation device at all times when the combustion engine is operating above trolling speed.
-The floatation device must be fastened securely and the safety-stop switch attached.
+Each contestant must wear a Coast Guard approved personal flotation device at all times when the combustion engine is operating above trolling speed.
+The flotation device must be fastened securely and the safety-stop switch attached.